View Arnold DuBail's Obituary on ConnPost.com and share memories

 Arnold had a passion for many hobbies over the years from his engine endeavors with his buddy Matt.
 As well as the many clubs he enjoyed like the Model Engine Collectors Asociation and the yearly Antique Machinery Show in Kent (where he received several awards).

-Arnold enjoyed many trips out West to the many parks, Las Vegas and the Grand Canyon among others with in with his Joy, sister Christine, brother-in-law Tom and more.
+Arnold enjoyed many trips out West to the many parks, Las Vegas and the Grand Canyon among others with his wife Joy, sister Christine, brother-in-law Tom and more.
 He never missed a good trip to the casino over the years!

 With his trademark Cat hat, Dickies work clothes and sunglasses you could see Arnold coming a mile away!!
 He loved heading out to Bill's Drive-In to get a morning coffee and hang out with his buddies, proceeded by a trip to the Big Y, NSB and to get a few lottery tickets.